wmbusmeters/wmbusmeters/README.md

     --nodeviceexit if no wmbus devices are found, then exit immediately --normal for normal logging
-    --oneshot wait for an update from each meter, then quit --ppjson pretty print the json
+    --oneshot wait for an update from each meter, then quit --overridedevice=<device> override device in config files.
+Use only in combination with --useconfig= option --ppjson pretty print the json
     --pollinterval=<time> time between polling of meters, must be set to get polling.
     --resetafter=<time> reset the wmbus dongle regularly, default is 23h